thesethtruth/esi-course-utwente/README.md

 pyproject.toml is used to build the site, use UV for that

 jupyter-book builds workshop site (<2 version because does not work otherwise)

+Believe it builds only on the /gh-pages branch